 So that’s the football covered, what about the fashion and the food?
 As you’d expect, Milan is a premier shopping destination with iconic fashion houses Prada, Armani, Dolce & Gabbana, Valentino, Versace, Gucci and many others headquartered in the city.

 You don’t necessarily have to break the bank to acquire some nice pieces.
-I bought a lovely green Armani Jeans jacket in their flagship store for only €100.
+I picked up a lovely green Armani Jeans jacket in their flagship store for only €100.
 Around the same time, Brown Thomas were flogging something similar in an inferior colour and style for €350.